We are funded by our readers and may receive a commission when you buy using links on our site.

 ExpressVPN

-ExpressVPN is one of the larger players in the commercial VPN market and benefits from an excellent reputation.
+ExpressVPN is one of the largest players in the commercial VPN market and benefits from an excellent reputation.
 Its privacy and security practices are extremely good.
 All of the VPN servers run from volatile memory (RAM) and are booted from read-only disks.
 This setup essentially guarantees that no remnant data (logs) can exist on the system’s hard drives, which is great for user privacy.
 ExpressVPN is a little more expensive than most providers out there, but it’s fast, secure, unblocks streaming sites, and works in China.

 Surfshark